Authentication#

 Two-step login#

-In order to streamline the authentication process, a two-step login flow is suggested:
+To streamline the authentication process, a two-step login flow is suggested:

-- A person enters his email address.
+- A person enters their email address.

 - The client queries the API if the email address belongs to a user (API endpoint).
 The response contains two pieces of information: